 2. Mobile friendly – is your site responsive?

 So, I am sure you are already aware, but just in case you have been trying to avoid facing up to it, mobile devices account for more than half of online sales.
-With 4 out of 5 consumers using their smartphones to shop online, mobile now accounts for 50.3% of all eCommerce traffic, therefore your eCommerce site NEEDS to be responsive.
-It is forecast that 2017 will see mobile devices reaching even greater heights of domination over desktop and laptops, so you have to be in it to win it.
+With 4 out of 5 consumers using their smartphones to shop online, mobile is now predicted to account for around 70% of all eCommerce traffic, therefore your eCommerce site NEEDS to be responsive.
+It is forecasted that 2018 will see mobile devices reaching even greater heights of domination over desktop and laptops, so you have to be in it to win it.
 Customers have a limited attention span and because they are undoubtedly already using online stores that are responsive, an unresponsive store is a challenge that most of us can’t be bothered to tackle and so will just leave the site.

 This could also be a good time to re-assess your whole website from a UI/UX (User Interface / User Experience) point of view, because if your website is not responsive it will probably be in the position where you will need to re-design the site to accommodate all devices and screen sizes.

 Wire framing your website prior to re-build allows you to access the UI/UX, SEO, user flow etc prior to design and development stages.
-This is important, as 48% of UK millennials said that a poor mobile experience would make it less likely for them to use a business’s other products (54% globally).
+This is important, as millennials that feel their mobile experience with a brand is poor, they will be less inclined to use other offered products.

 This is why wire framing the website is so important as you can consider all aspects of the consumers experience prior to embarking on any expensive design and development work.
 Some companies also recommend a mobile first approach which has its advantages, but the most important factor is to determine your target market and then wireframe for your use, i.e. if 78% of your traffic is on mobile then you need to concentrate hard on your mobile wireframe.